Dharmik3/productsApi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you setting up project locally.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites